John Russell Bartlett: United States Boundary Commissioner, travels through the American Southwest

 Bartlett returned to Providence in 1850.
 He then traveled to Washington D.C., intending to request the position of ambassador to Denmark.
 Instead he was offered the position of United States Boundary Commissioner responsible for surveying the boundary between the United States and Mexico.
 This required him to form a group to travel throughout the Southwest.
 Members of the Whig Party deluged Bartlett with applications for positions on the survey for young men recommended by talents such as "a true gentleman", "skilled in French", "Having a talent for words", "a citizen of Providence", etc. Bartlett was criticized for accepting many men who had no relevant skills to offer the survey and did not flourish while traveling and camping in the West.
 He did resist some inappropriate requests, daring to reject the recommendation of one Thomas W. Jones by Henry Clay and nine other US Senators, pointing out that Jones was "a hanger-on in Washington and all wanted him out of the way".

-Some group members were more useful; in addition to the professional surveyors, there were four botanists and four zoologists who made significant collections.
+Some group members were more useful; in addition to the professional surveyors, there were four botanists and four zoologists who made significant contributions.
 Some were at least decorative; the painter Henry Cheever Pratt contributed thirty plates to Bartlett's A Personal Narrative of Explorations and Incidents in Texas, New Mexico, California, Sonora and Chihuahua (2 vols, 1854), published after Bartlett was superseded by another commissioner.
 It contains much valuable scientific and historical material concerning the area.
 Bartlett collected word lists from many of the Native Americans who he met.
 The autoethnonym of the Seri people of northwestern Mexico, Comcaac (which he wrote as "komkak"), was first recorded by Bartlett during a short visit to the area in early 1852.
-The word was included in the list of approximately 180 words that Bartlett archived in the Bureau of American Ethnology (now part of the National Anthropological Archives, housed at the Smithsonian).
+The word was included in the list of approximately 180 words that Bartlett archived in the Bureau of American Ethnology (now part of the National Anthropological Archives, housed at the Smithsonian Institution).

 He remained Boundary Commissioner from 1850 to 1853, when the Whig Party lost power upon the accession of President Franklin Pierce.